top of page

 It’s always nice to put a face with a name and learn a little bit more about a person before meeting them.
 Here at the Science Museum of Long Island we feel the same way and have four fantastic teachers we’d like you to get to know a little bit more about them.
 They have diverse backgrounds, hail from different places and have different experiences.
 They bring all of that and more to the Science Museum to help the next generation of scientists learn more about the world around them in many fun, educational and hands on ways.

-We asked them a few questions so you can get to know them a little bit before you bring your kid(s) here.
+We asked our staff a few questions so you can get to know them a little bit before you bring your kid(s) here.

 Alyssa D'Arrigo, Educator